Bitcoin Dominance Analysis

 Generated by Claude Opus using BitcoinIQ methodology

-As of late March 2026, Bitcoin Dominance stands at 56.2% in the Bitcoin Favored zone with falling momentum, signaling Bitcoin's relative strength is eroding as capital begins rotating toward altcoins.
+As of late May 2026, Bitcoin Dominance stands at 56.6% in the Bitcoin Favored zone, signaling relative strength for BTC despite recent monthly pullback amid mixed rotation dynamics.

 Dominance Status